Maxtermax/hermes-io-docs/docs/api/basic/Context.md

 ---

 # Context
-The `Context` class designed to create `notification context` instances, only notifications submited on a specific context will be listened otherwise it will be ignored, you can think on this like a `whitelist`.
+The `Context` class designed to create `notification context` instances, only notifications submitted within a specific context will be listened, others will be ignored, you can think on this as a `whitelist`.

 ```javascript
 import { Context } from "hermes-io";